quadion/cocoapods-thumbs/README.md

     $ pod thumbs NAME REQUIREMENT

-Where VERSION is a version requirement with the same supported syntax as in a Podfile.
+Where `REQUIREMENT` is a version requirement with the same supported syntax as in a Podfile.

 By default, this will use a platform os iOS 8.3.
 If you want to override the platform and version you can add: